What is personality development?

 3. You begin succeeding in thinking positive and gain a little control over your mind.

-When you get stuck and need to choose between option A and B, you ask for guidance.
+And then, when you get stuck between option A and B, you ask for guidance.

 “Should I take this job or that one?”

-“What is better at this time – should I search for a job, or start my business?”
+“What is better at this time – searching for a job or starting my business?”

 “Should I choose a career in the medical field or sports?”